The OurEcho Challenge

 The OurEcho Challenge is a STEM innovation competition that empowers U.S. middle school students (grades 5 - 9) to take a closer look at biodiversity in their communities.
 Students will first identify threats to local ecosystems and then propose solutions to help preserve, protect, or repair those natural resources.

 10 finalist teams joined EarthEcho International's 5th annual Youth Leadership Summit on August 6, 2020, where they virtually presented their ideas to restore or protect local biodiversity.
-The top three teams will be awarded grants to turn their projects into a reality.
+The top three teams were awarded grants to turn their projects into a reality.

 Grand Prize: $10,000